markdom/specification/1.0/markdom.md

 The JSON object must have an entry with name `uri`.
 The value of this entry, must be a JSON string and contain the value of the `uri` parameter.

+The JSON object may have an entry with name `title`.
+The value of this entry, if present, must be a JSON string that contains the value of `title` parameter or a JSON null, if the `title` parameter is not present.

 The JSON object may have an entry with name `contents`.
 The value of this entry, if present, must be a JSON array that contains the representations of the [*Markdom contents*][] the represented [*Markdom link content*][] consists of.

 ##### Text Content {#markup-json-textcontent}